Rebecca Spencer, PhD

 MS/BS Kinesiology (James Madison University)

-Christine is interested in the relationships between childhood movement behaviors - sleep and physical activity - and cognitive related outcomes and how to optimize those relationships for translational health practices in home- and school-settings.
+Christine is interested in the relations between childhood movement behaviors - sleep and physical activity - and brain health and how to optimize those relations for translational health practices in home- and school-settings.
 She is currently examining how physical activity is related to both sleep and cognition and how structured physical activity can affect these outcomes in preschoolers.
-Outside of lab she enjoys reading, drawing Disney characters, and spending time with her energetic family and puppy.
+Outside of the lab she enjoys reading, drawing, trying new forms of exercise, and spending time with her energetic family and dogs.